* How can I register for a course?

 If you do not wish to pay via iDeal, you can send an email to email@example.com stating which course (language, day, time) you want to register for.
 You will then receive an invoice by post that you can pay by bank transfer.
 In this case, an administration fee of € 10.00 is charged.
 You are only definitely registered when we have received your payment in good order and when there is still room in the group at the time we have received your payment.

 * I would like to receive an invoice in the name of a company, is that possible?

 Yes, that's no problem.
 You first register via the website and make the payment.
 You then send an email to firstname.lastname@example.org with the information that must appear on the invoice.
 We will then send the invoice by email.

 We request that you make up for the missed lesson(s) within a reasonable time.
-We don't like it when a student wants to make up a lesson that was missed a year ago.

 In no case will there be a refund of (part of) the tuition fee if lessons are missed / not made up.

 For the Dutch lessons we have two locations in Hoofddorp:

 * I come by car: where can I park?